SARAsBooks/remark-interactive-words/README.md

 ### `remark().use(remarkInteractiveWords, options)`

 Generate markdown with linked words.
-Looks for all Text Nodes and transforms all but decendents of `excludingNodes`.
+Looks for all Text Nodes and transforms all but descendants of `excludingNodes`.

 ```ts
 const excludingNodes = [